 Social media has the term in the title.
 You need to interact with other people on a one-on-one level.
 Pretend as if you’re at a virtual cocktail party or networking event and reach out to people.

 Your followers can tell when you’re authentic.
 Just be yourself and show your brand’s personality.
 The more open and honest you are, the easier it is to build trust and relationships.
+Over automation can lead to spamming your target audience.
+This doesn’t look authentic.
+Create a persona for your business page.

 Ever notice how social media posts that add value perform better?
 Your posts need to add value to your followers and customers.
 Answer their questions, solve a problem, or give a new insight.
 This will establish you as a thought leader and trusted resource.